kyheonUCLA/surveyBot-UCLA/README.md

 # Getting Started (Linux/Mac)

-Not that as written currently, this script will only work with with chrome browser version 96.
+Currently, this script will only work with with chrome browser version 96.
 You can check the version of chrome you use by navigating to chrome://settings/help in the browser.
 Make sure that the version number is 96.X.XXXX.XX.
 If the version  number for you does not match, you can simply download the correct chromedriver from https://chromedriver.chromium.org/downloads and replace it with the chromedriver